taylor5768/QP2-Social-meaning-and-projection/README.md

 - **Topic:** the topic that the lexical content is associated with.
 Lexical contents are paired such that there is a R and L lexical content corresponding to the same political topic.

 The norming experiment can be viewed here: https://www.asc.ohio-state.edu/mahler.38/QP2Norming/run-AMT-experiment/experiment.html

+The materials that were used to build the experiment webpage for the main experiment are also available in the directory "QP2Norming-mTurkExp".
+To view the experiment locally on your browser, download the entire directory, and then open the "exp" directory.
+Click on the experiment. html file to open the experiment webpage locally in your browser.
+The js directory contains the javascript for the webpage.